almachelouche/middleman/content/email/AU/Service_reminder_winback/001_template_refresh/winback_svc_100offer.md

 	   copy = '''Hi <%${user.CustomAttribute['FullName']}%>,<br /><br />Did you know your Ford <%${user.CustomAttribute['Model']}%> is over due for it’s <%${user.CustomAttribute['Service_Interval']}%>km service? <br /><br />

-        It’s important that your <%${user.CustomAttribute['Model']}%> is serviced regularly by our Ford trained technicians to ensure you car is running at it’s absolute best and to ensure the requirements of your warranty are honored.
+        It’s important that your <%${user.CustomAttribute['Model']}%> is serviced regularly by our Ford trained technicians to ensure you car is running at it’s absolute best.
         <br /><br />
         Your can book your service online at the below link.
 Don’t forget to also book a free loan car&#178; so we can keep you on the road.
         <br /><br />